migrate-life/Migrate.Life/README.md

 # Migrate.Life

->"Find where you flourish"
+**"Find where you flourish"**

+##**Developers

+-Jon *"Big J"* Gentry
+-Ian *"Hype Man"* Gifford
+-Spencer *"Wild Card"* Hirata
+-Tanner *"SKNY-TannMann"* Percival

+##**About Migrate.Life

+Team SpearHead came up with the question "what if I am unhappy with where I live...
+But I do not know where to go?".
+That birthed our idea of a place picker, a migration application.
+Pick a general geographical location, a list of the nearest cities populates with the overview of each city, a quick summary of the places that match *your* criteria.
+Welcome to Migrate.Life.

+###**Problem Domain

-Do you want to live somewhere else?
+-Do you want to live somewhere else?
 Are you unhappy with where you live?
-Welcome, this is the app for you!
+You pick anywhere on our map, a list of cities will populate for you based on that selection.
+After, you will be able to refine your selections further by our filters to customize where your final locations to pick from will be.
+Upon final filtering, you will be able to save/compare/delete your choices until you reach your final decision.
+All thats left is for you to find that one place that fits you.
+Our application uses the latest and up to date APIs for the information that you need to "find where you flourish".

-##USER STORIES
+##**USER STORIES

 -As a User, I want a streamlined site that is easy to understand and obvious to navigate without prompts.